 - Possibly Sensitive: A more generic rule than the others will flag a variety of different number patterns.
 This may result in a high volume of false-positive flags, so only use this rule if your needs can't be met with other rule options.

 Rules in the "When I type these keywords..." section are triggered by a precise match with a listed keyword (with one exception - see below).
-You can add your own keywords to this list by clicking the + icon in the bottom row.
-A list of keywords can be added at once by comma-separating the entries.

 In addition to the phrase "non disclosure agreement", the Non Disclosure Agreement rule will trigger on "nda", "n.d.a.", and "non-disclosure agreement".